top of page

 Genetics/Heredity as a Cause of Depression

-Environmental Conditions Can Cause Depression-
+Psychosocial and Environmental Factors Can Cause Depression-

-If environmental factors seem to be causing your depression, remove yourself from your negative environment, if only for a while.
+Throughout history, there have been challenges.
+If psychosocial or environmental factors seem to be causing your depression, remove yourself from your negative environment, if only for a while.
 Make time for yourself; take care of yourself.
 After all, what you perceive of your life is the life you are living at the time.
 You can change perceptions.

 General Approaches to Help Depression

--Guided Imagery - Think of a relaxing situation or a place you have been and focus on only that - focusing on texture, smells and visuals.
+-Guided Imagery - Think of a relaxing situation or a place you have been and focus on only that - focusing on texture, smells, and visuals.

--Use Mindfulness - This is when a person focuses on the present moment, feeling and experiencing the moment with awareness and acceptance, not judgment.
+-Try Mindfulness - This is when a person focuses on the present moment, feeling and experiencing the moment with awareness and acceptance, not judgment.
 This reportedly helps the fronto-limbic area of the brain, which is responsible, in great part, for emotional regulation and processing.

-• Talk to someone about your problem - friends, family: Don't worry, people who care about you are commonly concerned and want to help
+• Talk to someone about your problem - friends, family: Don't worry, people who care about you are commonly concerned and want to help.

 • Practice affirmations - saying good things about yourself